Solange Knowles: Artistry

-Music and influences

 On her debut album, Knowles had no control over which kinds of music to produce, stating that "when you're 14, everyone else is older and more seasoned and you trust their decisions".
 She was more concerned with pleasing her record label by submitting to their desires.

 Her musical influences were better expressed on Sol-Angel and the Hadley St. Dreams, when she considered herself mature and was able to write and produce songs as she wished, without worrying about the expectations of others.
 Knowles's lyrics tackle relationships, world issues, and deceased friends, with her second album focusing on events in her life, such as marriage, divorce, and parenthood.
 The album touched upon a variety of genres including pop-soul, psychedelic soul, electronica, and R&B.

 Knowles's debut extended play True is a new wave album with Knowles stating, "This is a dance record, but the lyrics can get pretty dark at times".
 Knowles described the EP as "eclectic with 1980s references and African percussion influences".
 Sonically the extended play is influenced by the keyboard sounds and beats of early 1980s pop and R&B music.
 The EP was recorded in five cities including Santa Barbara, Los Angeles, Houston, New York, and on the German Autobahn.
 Her 2016 album, A Seat at The Table, discusses themes such as "black womanhood", "Southern culture and glory", and "what it means to be free and not free all at once".